Jobs & Opportunities

 Teaching Artists Wanted

 Some of Philadelphia’s most outstanding media makers have taught and presented works at Scribe.
 We create a venue for experienced media makers to share their skills with emerging artists at our workshops in West Philadelphia and in community media production projects throughout the Philadelphia region.
-We are looking for talented artists with solid skills in videography, sound recording, editing, animation and motion software, web design and AR/VR production.
-Most of our instructor/facilitators have MFAs and/or have produced a solid body of creative work.
+We are looking for talented artists with solid skills in videography, sound recording, editing, animation and motion software, web design, and AR/VR production.
+Most of our instructors/facilitators have MFAs and/or have produced a solid body of creative work.
 Our hourly rate for teaching is comparable to area colleges.

-Please send a cover letter, resume and web-links of your work to jobs@scribe.org with “Teaching Artist” in the subject line.
+Please send a cover letter, resume, and web links of your work to jobs@scribe.org with “Teaching Artist” in the subject line.

 Freelance Photographers Wanted

-If interested please send a resume and examples of your work to jobs@scribe.org.
+If interested, please send a resume and examples of your work to jobs@scribe.org.

 Storyville Call for Works